Last Modified October 19, 2015

 Hedgerows are protected by the Hedgerows Regulations 1997.

 Under the regulations, it is against the law to remove or destroy certain hedgerows without our permission.
-Permission is required before removing hedges that are at least 20 metres in length, over 30 years old and contain certain species of plant.
+Permission is required before removing hedges that are at 20 metres in length or more, over 30 years old and contain certain species of plant.

 These regulations do not apply to any hedgerow within the curtilage of a house, or which mark a boundary of the curtilage of a house.